Getting recommendation is not always better: Proposed model (IPDwRec)

 The set of recommender agents of $i$ about $k$ is denoted by $ R_{i k} = \{ j \in \Gamma(i) \mid k \in \Gamma(j) \}. $ For example, in \reffig{fig:perceptionGraph}, $R_{i k} = \{j , m\}$.
 Note that, $n$ is not in $R_{i k}$ since $n$ does not know $k$.
 Every agent in $R_{i k}$ gives a recommendation to $i$.

 Once the agent receives the recommendations, the evaluation process begins.
 Evaluation of the recommendations by agents varies according to their dispositions.
-We consider three types of dispositions: \\ (i)~\emph{Optimists.} An optimist agent $i$ takes the maximum of the recommendations that it receives~\cite{ marsh1994optimism}, that is,
+We consider three types of dispositions: \\ (i)~\emph{Optimists.} An optimist agent $i$ takes the maximum of the recommendations that it receives~\cite{marsh1994optimism}, that is,

-(ii)~\emph{Pessimists.} A pessimist agent $i$ takes the minimum of the recommendations that it gets~\cite{ marsh1994optimism}, namely,
+(ii)~\emph{Pessimists.} A pessimist agent $i$ takes the minimum of the recommendations that it gets~\cite{marsh1994optimism}, namely,

 Optimist and pessimist agents are the opposite of each other.
-We consider a third type in between. \\ (iii)~\emph{Realists.} A realist agent $i$ takes the average of the recommendations~\cite{ marsh1994optimism}, that is,
+We consider a third type in between. \\ (iii)~\emph{Realists.} A realist agent $i$ takes the average of the recommendations~\cite{marsh1994optimism}, that is,

+where $|A|$ denotes the cardinality of set $A$.
 In the literature, there are realist agents that use the mode or the median of the recommendations, too~\cite{ Marsh1994formalisingtrust}. \\ (iv)~\emph{Self-assured (SA).} To compare our agents with the previous work~\cite{ Cetin2014, Cetin2016}, we also consider agents that do not ask for recommendations.
 They use their memory only.